 Figure 3.
-Distinct hippocampal representations of competing scenes predict memory-guided eye movements.
+Differentiation of competing scenes in the hippocampus predicts the precision of memory-guided eye movements.
 (A) For every pair of similar scenes, we computed scene pair pattern similarity as the difference between pairmate similarity (e.g. arch 1 and arch 2) and average nonpairmate similarity (e.g. arch 1 and barn 2).
-Under this measure, lower values indicate that pairmates were relatively more distinct from each other compared to other scenes.
-(B) We compared average scene pair pattern similarity in early visual cortex (EVC; defined as V1, V2, and V3, indicated in blue) and the hippocampus (HIPP, indicated in purple).
-Consistent with prior work, competing scenes were more distinct in the hippocampus relative to visual cortex ( $t{31} = -10.2$ , p < 0.001).
+Under this measure, lower values indicate that pairmates were relatively more differentiated from each other compared to other scenes.
+(B) We compared average scene pair pattern similarity in early visual cortex (EVC; defined as V1, V2, and V3) and the hippocampus (HIPP).
+Consistent with prior work, competing scenes were more differentiated in the hippocampus relative to visual cortex (t{31} = -10.2, p < 0.0001).
 Small dots represent individual participant data.
-Large dots and error bars represent the across-participant mean and SEM.
-(C) Scene pair pattern similarity in the hippocampus, but not EVC, predicted memory-guided eye movements on valid trials.
-Scene pairs that were more distinct in the hippocampus were followed by first saccades that were closer to the distortion location (also the target location) on the next trial ( $t{31} = -3.46$ , p = 0.0016).
-Error values (angular error between first saccade endpoint and the distortion on valid trials) are centered within participants for visualization but see Supplementary Figure 3A for uncentered data.
+Large dots and error bars represent the across-participant mean and bootstrapped 95% confidence interval.
+(C) The strength of scene pair differentiation in the hippocampus was related to memory-guided search precision.
+Scene pairs that were more differentiated in the hippocampus were followed by more precise first saccades to the associated target locations on the next trial (t{31} = -3.46 p = 0.0016).
+Precision values (angular error between first saccade endpoint and the distortion on valid trials) are centered within participants for visualization.
 Small dots represent individual participant data.
-Large points and error bars represent the across-participant mean and SEM.
-See Supplementary Figure 3 and 4 for related analyses. \\ p < 0.01; \\\ p < 0.001
+Large points and error bars represent the across-participant mean and bootstrapped 95% confidence interval.